VolkerMuehlhaus/rlgc_from_s2p/README.md

 # Usage
-Ro run the RLGC model extraction, specify the *.s2p file as the first parameter, followed by the extraction frequency in GHz, followed by phical line length in microns.
+Ro run the RLGC model extraction, specify the *.s2p file as the first parameter, followed by the extraction frequency in GHz, followed by physical length of the line in microns.

 example:
 ```